Ecommerce Schema Markup: What It Is and How to Use It?

 </script>

-For a physical store, building a trust is relatively easier.
-Its walls, its signage, its people prove that it’s a real business.
+For a physical store, building trust is relatively easier.
+Its walls, its signage, and its people prove that it’s a real business.
 But showcasing that credibility is a bit difficult for an online store.

 The problem is that eCommerce brands often look identical to scam sites.
 Same templates.
 Same layouts.
 Same fonts.
 If Google cannot verify your legitimacy, it hesitates.

-Organization and Local Business Schema step in as your proof of existence.
-They confirm your identity to search engines and help Google connect the dots between your website, your social profiles, your logo, and even your physical address if you have one.
-If you operate physical locations alongside online store, this is important for your eCommerce local SEO.
+The Organization and LocalBusiness schema steps serve as your proof of existence.
+They confirm your identity to search engines and help Google connect the dots between your website, your social profiles, your logo, and even your physical address, if you have one.
+If you run physical locations alongside your online store, this becomes especially important for your ecommerce local SEO.

-Most business details include:
+Most business fields include:

 • Logo

-• Contact details
+• Contact fields

 • Store address